The Principles of Quantum Mechanics: Reception and legacy

 According to Laurie M. Brown, it "set the stage, the tone, and much of the language of the quantum-mechanical revolution."

 The book quickly rose to prominence, surpassing other texts published in the 1930s.
+German and Russian translations were even more popular.
 In what was then the Soviet Union, it sold 3,000 copies in just a few months.
 However, the publishing house, GTTI, felt the need to assert that despite appearances to the contrary, Dirac's personal view of quantum mechanics, which was close to what would later be named the Copenhagen interpretation, was not at odds with the ideology of dialectical materialism.
 Felix Bloch praised the book for its originality and self-contained presentation, but worried that Dirac did not refer much to the original research literature.
 Matvei Bronstein opined that Dirac's textbook was superior to Gruppentheorie und Quantenmechanik (1928) by Hermann Weyl, which, according to him, was overly formal.
 Wolfgang Pauli praised it as "an indispensable standard work" but was concerned that it was too distant from experiments.
 He also had a high opinion of the German translation, describing it and the original book as "highly reliable" and "essential" for physicists studying quantum theory.
 J. Robert Oppenheimer called the book an "astonishingly complete" and "coherent" treatise, comparing it to Elementary Principles in Statistical Mechanics (1902) by Josiah Willard Gibbs, but warned that like Gibbs' book, it was not suitable as an introduction to quantum mechanics.
 Similarly, John Lennard-Jones recommended the book for everyone who wished to stay abreast with modern physics, but cautioned that it was not easy to read.
+Charles Galton Darwin complained about the lack of concrete examples to illustrate the theory.
 Paul Epstein and Werner Heisenberg complimented the second edition for being more comprehensible than the first.
 Albert Einstein admired the book as "the most logically perfect presentation" of the subject and made it his companion.
 Freeman Dyson compared it to a fine work of art.
-Max Jammer observed that Dirac's primary motivation in writing the book was creating an exposition in physics, treating mathematics as a tool.
-In this regard, John von Neumann's Mathematical Foundations of Quantum Mechanics (1932), with its uncompromising emphasis on mathematical rigour, was a supplement to Dirac's book.
-Laurent Schwartz, who put the notion of distributions on a secure mathematical footing in 1945, credited Dirac with thinking of the Dirac delta function as a kernel.
+Indeed, while textbooks are seldom cited in research papers, Dirac's Principles proved to be an exception during the 1930s.